 - Post-sternotomy complications (e.g., unstable sternum, sternotomy dehiscence)

 This means that our thoracic surgeons are able to handle anything that you might need.

-Understanding thoracic surgery through our providers (Click below to view each video)
+Understanding thoracic surgery through our providers (click an entry below to view that video)

 - Lung surgery – different types, risks and recovery